IPFW Code of Student Rights, Responsibilities, and Conduct

 13. Physical abuse of any person or conduct that threatens or endangers the health or safety of another person.

-14. Any form of communication that involves an expressed or implied threat to interfere unlawfully with an individual’s personal safety, or personally abusive language (“fighting words”) inherently likely to provoke a violent reaction in a face-to-face situation.
+14. Any form of communication that involves an expressed or implied threat to interfere unlawfully with an individual’s personal safety (“fighting words”) inherently likely to provoke a violent reaction in a face-to-face situation.

-15. Possession, consumption, distribution, or sale of alcoholic beverages as defined by state law, on campus except as expressly permitted by the Internal Operating Procedures for the Possession, Consumption, Distribution, and Sale of Alcoholic Beverages on the Fort Wayne campus.
+15. Possession, consumption, distribution, or sale of alcoholic beverages on campus except as expressly permitted by the Internal Operating Procedures for the Possession, Consumption, Distribution, and Sale of Alcoholic Beverages on the Fort Wayne Campus.

 16. Use, possession, manufacture, processing, distribution, or sale of any drug or controlled substance except as expressly permitted by law.
 The term “controlled substance” is defined in Indiana statutes, and includes, but is not limited to, substances such as marijuana, cocaine, narcotics, certain stimulants and depressants, hallucinogens, and unauthorized use of prescription drugs.

-17. Violations of other published IPFW regulations, policies, or rules.
+17. Violations of other published IPFW regulations, policies, or rules, such as the IPFW Tobacco and Smoke Free Campus policy.

 18. Violation of any IPFW rule governing student organizations, or the use of IPFW property (including the time, place, and manner of meetings or demonstrations on IPFW property), or of any other IPFW rule that is reasonably related to the orderly operation of IPFW.